-- □ In addition to a W-2 or payroll statement, you may verify income using tax returns, bank statements, receipts from check-cashing or funds-transfer services, benefits-program documentation, or records from an employer.
-Copies of tax-return transcripts or payroll statements can be obtained directly from the consumer or from a service provider, and need not be obtained directly from a government agency or employer, as long as the records are reasonably reliable and specific to the individual consumer. - □ If a consumer has more income than, in your reasonable and good-faith judgment, is needed to repay the loan, you do not have to verify the extra income.
-For example, if a consumer has both a full-time and a part-time job and you reasonably determine that income from the full-time job is enough for the consumer to be able to repay the loan, you do not have to verify income from the part-time job. - □ You can document a consumer's employment status by calling the employer and getting oral verification, as long as you maintain a record of the information you received on the call. - You can use a credit report to verify a consumer's debt obligations; you do not need to obtain individual statements for every debt. - □ If a consumer does not have a credit history from a credit bureau, you can choose to verify credit history using documents that show nontraditional credit references, such as rental payment history or utility payments.
+☐ In addition to a W-2 or payroll statement, you may verify income using tax returns, bank statements, receipts from check-cashing or funds-transfer services, benefitsprogram documentation, or records from an employer.
+Copies of tax-return transcripts or payroll statements can be obtained directly from the consumer or from a service provider, and need not be obtained directly from a government agency or employer, as long as the records are reasonably reliable and specific to the individual consumer. ☐ If a consumer has more income than, in your reasonable and Implementation Tip: If your good-faith judgment, is needed to organization does not currently verify repay the loan, you do not have any of the ATR underwriting factors, to verify the extra income.
+For plan to create new verification, example, if a consumer has both quality-control, and compliance a full-time and a part-time job processes and to make any related and you reasonably determine system adjustments. that income from the full-time job is enough for the consumer to be able to repay the loan, you Implementation Tip: While you do not have to verify income do not have to retain actual paper from the part-time job. copies of documentation used in underwriting a transaction, you must ☐ You can document a consumer's be able to reproduce such records employment status by calling the accurately.
+For example, if you use a employer and getting oral consumer's W-2 tax form to verify verification, as long as you maintain a record of the income, you must be able to information you received on the reproduce the form itself, not merely call. the income information that was contained in the form.
+Accordingly, ☐ You can use a credit report to you can obtain records transmitted verify a consumer's debt electronically, such as via email or a obligations; you do not need to secure external Internet link to access obtain individual statements for information, if you can retain or every debt. otherwise reproduce such records accurately during the three years you ☐ If a consumer does not have a must retain ATR records.
+(Comment credit history from a credit 43(b)(13)-1) bureau, you can choose to verify credit history using documents that show nontraditional credit references, such as rental payment history or utility payments.